 SHEFA cable survey with Leask Marine - to find exposed areas using ROV and USBL postioning.

-Project work with Toda Corporation for offshore wind project.
+Project work with International Corporation for offshore floating wind project.

 Personnel transfer and work boat duties off Wick.